-The Department of Energy and Environmental Protection, Bureau of Natural Resources, Fisheries Division performs the Long Island Trawl Survey annually.
+The State of Connecticut, Department of Energy and Environmental Protection (DEEP), Bureau of Natural Resources, Fisheries Division performs the Long Island Trawl Survey annually.
 DEEP’s Long Island Sound Trawl Survey monitors the abundance and distribution of important finfish and invertebrate species within Long Island Sound.

-The Fisheries Division has a current opportunity for a Seasonal Resource Assistant to join the survey team.
-This Seasonal Resource Assistant will assist with the survey.
-This position provides an opportunity for practical experience in fishery-independent monitoring, data collection, and lab processing techniques.
+The Fisheries Division has multiple opportunities for Seasonal Resource Assistants to join the survey team.
+These Seasonal Resource Assistants will assist with the survey.
+These positions provide an opportunity for practical experience in fishery-independent monitoring, data collection, and lab processing techniques.

-The selected candidate will work both under supervision and independently at times.
+The selected candidates will work both under supervision and independently at times.

 Typically the position is first shift, but hours may vary according to field sampling needs (sampling hours are typically between 6:00am to 6:00pm).
 Normally, Monday through Friday, although occasional weekend hours may be required.
-The position is thirty-five hours (35) per week.
+The positions are thirty-five hours (35) per week.
 Work hours may vary with field activity and location.

 The pay rate varies from $11.00 to $14.00 per hour depending on education and experience.
-There are no benefits for this position.
+There are no benefits for these positions.